avnet-iotconnect/iotc-arduino-mchp-avr-sdk/QUICKSTART.md

 * Connect the board to your PC using a USB A to USB C cable.
 * A new virtual drive will appear in your Windows Explorer.
 * Follow the provisioning steps in the section below.

-## Cloud Account Setup
-An IoTConnect account is required to continue this guide.
-If you need to create an account, a free 2-month subscription is available.
-Please follow the [Creating a New IoTConnect Account](https://github.com/avnet-iotconnect/avnet-iotconnect.github.io/blob/main/documentation/iotconnect/subscription/subscription.md) guide and return to this guide once complete.

 ## Provisioning